SpenyT/SOEN342-W26/Iteration 4/README.md

 ### Option 4 — Update Tasks

-To update task enter new data.
+To update task enter new value.
 Press enter to skip.
 Changes can be made to title, description, priority, due date, status, associated project, tags or recurrence pattern.

 ---